DFE-Digital/register-trainee-teachers/app/views/pages/data_sharing_agreement.md

   records.
 </p>
 <p class='govuk-body'>
-  When lead partners import Register’s data they have an obligation to ensure the data is used in accordance with the rules stated in the Third party section of this document.
+  When training partners import Register’s data they have an obligation to ensure the data is used in accordance with the rules stated in the Third party section of this document.
 </p>